scramjetorg/transform-hub/README.md

 node dist/runner/bin/start-runner.js sequence-file-path fifo-files-path
 ```

-## Sequences and samples :test_tube:
+## Sequences and samples 🌀

-To run sequence / sample (example Alice), first, you need to install all the dependencies, [install and execute host](#install-host-and-execute), compress the package, and then you're good to go and use curl commands.
+To run sequence/sample (example Alice), first, you need to install all the dependencies, [install and execute host](#install-host-and-execute), compress the package, and then you're good to go and use curl commands.

-> :bulb: **HINT:** The following instructions apply to the state of the repository from the `release/0.12`.
+> 💡 **HINT:** The following instructions apply to the state of the repository from the `release/0.12`.

-### Compress the package :compression:
+### Compress the package 📦

 The sequence in a `tar.gz` file format with package.js (aka package) can be generated in different ways.